jwuphysics/tracs_wasp2025/README.md

 ## Citation and Acknowledgments

 This work was developed for the WASP2025 shared task on telescope bibliography classification.
 The TRACS dataset is available on Hugging Face at `adsabs/TRACS`.
 Credit to Felix Grezes.
 TRACS @ WASP 2025. https://kaggle.com/competitions/tracs-wasp-2025, 2025.
 Kaggle.

-For technical details about the system architecture and implementation, see `CLAUDE.md`.